parsa011/EzLorem/README.md

 New Feature in 1.3.0 :

-Generautor in new feature in 1.3 that is real-time genrator for make easy to generate as desired . just with add **ezlorem-Regulators** class to our target element.
+Generator in new feature in 1.3 that is real-time generator for make easy to generate as desired . just with add **ezlorem-Regulators** class to our target element.
 ```
 <link rel="stylesheet" href="../css/ezlorem-Regulators.css"> // first add css file
 <p class="ezlorem ezlorem-Regulators" data-ezlang="en" data-ezwords="25" data-EzAsHtml="true" data-EzHtmlTag="a"></p>